Bharathi4real/Learn-SEO/Keywords.md

 [Learn more.](https://www.semrush.com/blog/keyword-stuffing/)

 ## 7. Key Performance Indicators (KPIs)
 SEO KPIs (key performance indicators) are metrics used to measure the effectiveness of your SEO efforts.

-Some common SEO KPIs include organic visibility, keyword rankings, organic click-through rate (CTR), and conversions.
+Some common SEO KPIs include
+- organic visibility
+- keyword rankings
+- organic click-through rate (CTR)
+- conversions.

 Monitoring these KPIs helps stakeholders understand whether your SEO efforts are successful.